 3. Are all medications risky?

-Only certain categories significantly reduce saliva flow.
+No. Only certain categories significantly reduce saliva flow or alter gum tissue response.